NikolaSivkov/NikolaSivkov/content/post/self-host-your-dependencies/index.md

 ---
-title: "Self host your dependencies"
+title: "Safeguard Your Dependencies: Why You Should Self-Host and Your Options"
-date: 2023-03-14T09:03:20-08:00
+date: 2023-03-27T09:00:50+02:00
-draft: true
+draft: false
 ---

 ## Docker hub is no more

 Yes, the title is clickbaity.

-As you [may have heard](https://blog.alexellis.io/docker-is-deleting-open-source-images/), Docker the company, decided to purge open source docker hub images, unless the OSS maintainers pay them $420 a year if they want to keep their OSS images available on the hub.
+As you [may have heard](https://blog.alexellis.io/docker-is-deleting-open-source-images/), Docker the company, ~~decided~~ [un-decided](https://www.docker.com/blog/no-longer-sunsetting-the-free-team-plan/) to purge open source docker hub images, unless the OSS maintainers pay them $420 a year if they want to keep their OSS images available on the hub.

 Bonkers, right?
 Yes.

+The unfortunate thing is, this is not the first time something like this has happened.
+One day everything is fine, and on the next, every DevOps person scrambles to fix broken pipelines due to a missing package like [NPM's pad-left incident](https://qz.com/646467/how-one-programmer-broke-the-internet-by-deleting-a-tiny-piece-of-code).
+Or NuGet/Npm/Docker/etc is down due to certificate expiration, networking outage, blown up disk and the likes.
+Incidents where a critical infrastructure that a major part of your company's operations depend on, stops working or is completely gone.

 ## YIKES!